Houston, Do We Have an Animal Trapping Problem? The Trapping Debate Explained

 “I’ve caught thousands of animals.
 I believe that when a wild animal steps into a trap that puts the animal into a state of shock … and they will not have the pain you might imagine,” Applegate said.
 “Shock is Mother Nature’s pain medicine.
 As shock wears off, the paw becomes numb,” he added.

-Jackson said he has trapped beavers with infected, pus-filled holes in their bodies or hunks out of their tails from infighting.
+Jackson said he has trapped beavers with infected, pus-filled holes in their bodies or hunks out of their tails from fighting with each other.

 “If there’s overpopulation, it’s not good at all,” Jackson said.
 “The method Mother Nature uses to control that population is a lot worse on them than what we do.”